tudo-aqua/paper-reproduction-package-ase2021/README.md

 the required steps to reproduce the tables.

 #### Computing Table 1
 In the figures folder, there is the script `./generate_table1.py`.
 It accepts the flag `-o`, if you want to generate the figures with the provided data.
-You might run it without the flag, to use your freshly computed data.
+You might run it without the flag, to use your freshly computed data but you have to execute the _Loading the Fresh Data_ step described next first.
 The script will generate the file `figures/tables/features/feature_table.tex`.
 If you compile this file with pdflatex, you will get Table 1.

 #### Loading the Fresh Data
 We provide two scripts.
-Change to the scripts folder and run them:
+Assuming you are in the top level folder of the artifact, change to the scripts folder and run them:
 ```
 cd scripts
 ./import_feature_per_file.py
 ./load_benchmarks.py -f ../cleaned_string_benchmarks/
 ```

 The load_benchmarks script finds the benchmarks by indexing the folder passed as argument value.
 This is supposed to work out of the box.
+The script uses the `sha1sum` command to compute hashes of the benchmarks files.
+If `sha1sum` is not available as a command on your path this might fail.
+On modern OSX systems, the command is called `shasum` now.
+The script tests this as a fall back.
+If loading fails, you cannot reload the data for table 1 from the run on you PC, but the package allows to compare our computed data with the feature data computed by the `run-all.sh` script above.

 Solver Runs
 -----------